cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   - title:  We offer 10+ clans in Clash of Clans and Clash Royale
     images:
     - "/images/castle.png"
-    content: Our Clash & Royale clans are full of players who are mature, active, & fun.
+    content: And ALL of them are full of players who are mature, active, & fun.
     button:
       enable: true
-      label: Find your CFF clan
+      label: Find your new clan
       link: "#"
   - title: We constantly host fun events and particpate in multiple community leagues
     images: